sagemath/more-sagemath-tutorials/tutorial-partitions.rst

 Young Tableaux
 --------------

 An A-valued **Young tableaux** of **shape** :math:`\mu` is a "filling" of the cells of a Ferrers diagram of :math:`\mu` with elements of an ordered set A. Hence, it is a function :math:`\tau:\mu \rightarrow A`.
-A tableau is said to be **standard** if it is bijective (hence A has cardinality equal to the number of cells of :math:`\mu`), and its entries on each row (and each column) are stricly increasing from left to right (from bottom to top in french convention).
+A tableau is said to be **standard** if it is bijective (hence A has cardinality equal to the number of cells of :math:`\mu`), and its entries on each row (and each column) are strictly increasing from left to right (from bottom to top in french convention).
 A tableau (not necessarily bijective) is said to be **semistandard** if its entries are weakly increasing from left to right on each row,  and strictly increasing on each column.
 These object can be constructed in the following way.

 ::